 - The spectrum of advice for benefits has been developed with the Newcastle Advice Compact to describe what level of benefits advice services are expected to provide and the support they can receive to achieve that level.
-As part of this approach we have: - Developed an 'Introduction to Benefits' e-learning module which has been accessed by 110 people and continues to be rolled out to more services working with priority groups. - Continued to provide a programme of quarterly 'Introduction to Benefits' face to face training sessions for frontline staff and volunteers.
+As part of this approach we have: - Developed an 'Introduction to Benefits' e-learning module which has been accessed by 110 people and continues to be rolled out to more services working with priority groups. - Continue to provide a programme of quarterly 'Introduction to Benefits' training sessions for frontline staff and volunteers.
 Details of this training can be found here.
-This training has been provided to 127 people since 2014. - Produced a bi-monthly 'Benefit Bulletin' which is distributed to 1,896 professionals and volunteers.
-To find out how to receive this information, visit our information for professionals and volunteers webpage. - On 7 October 2015 72 people attended a workshop on the changes to benefit entitlement for European Economic Area (EEA) nationals at the risk of destitution. - We continue to provide universal and targeted benefit information on the Newcastle City Council website, to enable residents to navigate the system themselves, where possible, to reduce pressure on services so that professionals can support the most vulnerable in person.
+This training has been provided to 127 professionals since 2014. - Produced a bi-monthly 'Benefit Bulletin' which is distributed to 1,896 professionals and volunteers.
+To find out how to receive this information, visit our information for professionals and volunteers webpage. - On the 7 October 2015 72 people attended a workshop on the changes to benefit entitlement for EEA nationals and at the risk of destitution. - We continue to provide universal and targeted benefit information on the City Council website, so to enable residents navigate the system themselves where possible, reduce pressure on services and enable professionals to support those more vulnerable.

 - The Welfare Reform Operational Group will review the impact of the ongoing welfare reforms.
-This will include working with YHN to use the data commissioned from Policy in Practice on the cumulative impact of welfare reform to inform the targeting of our responses. - We are working with the Community Family Hubs to support money themed sessions with their staff in January 2016 as part of their workforce development. - As part of the spectrum of advice outlined above, we are developing a follow-up stage to the 'Introduction to Benefits' e-learning module.
-This will be complete by March 2016. - Newcastle City Council and Jobcentre Plus are continuing joint work to reduce benefit sanctions, through quarterly workshops for staff and volunteers.
+This will include working with YHN to use the data commissioned from Policy in Practice on the cumulative impact of welfare reform to inform the targeting of our responses. - We are working with the Community Family Hubs to deliver money themed sessions to their staff in January 2016 as part of their workforce development. - As part of the spectrum of advice, outlined above we will develop the next stage of the 'Introduction to Benefits E-learning module'.
+This will be complete by March 2016. - The Council and Jobcentre Plus are continuing joint work to reduce benefit sanctions, through quarterly workshops.
 Since September 2014, 154 people have attended.
+The next workshop will be held on 3 December 2015.
 Details of upcoming workshops and how to apply are available here.
-We also have a joint information sheet, Benefit sanctions and how to avoid them. - We are developing a pilot with Jobcentre Plus and supported housing providers to align the Claimant Commitment with support planning processes.
+Our joint leaflet, Benefit sanctions and how to avoid them, is also available to download. - We are developing a pilot with Jobcentre Plus and supported housing providers to align the Claimant Commitment with support planning processes.
 This will inform future case management arrangements and contribute towards a shared public services approach, providing a stronger system of support for residents who are vulnerable to benefit sanctions. - We are working with Newcastle University on research into the health impacts of welfare reform.